StaticPtr/Fright-Unity-Reference-Find-Replace/README.md

-# Fright: Unity Asset Reference Find & Replace
+# Fright: Unity Find & Replace
 Quickly search your Unity project for nearly anything.

 Originally designed as a tool to find asset references within your project, this project has increased in scope to search your project for nearly anything, and perform replacements to those searches.